Want the perfect workout program?Take Quiz

 4) Don’t Follow A Low-Carb Diet:

 We have nothing against keto or low-carb dieting; accept the fact they’ve been overblown.
 Regardless, we can say that they are not ideal if you are trying to get an increase in muscle mass.
-Multiple studies have shown that low-carb diets result in less than optimal muscle growth, if any4.
+Multiple studies have shown that low-carb diets result in less than optimal muscle growth, if any5.
 If you want to use a low-carb diet once you reach your optimal muscle size, then we’d say go for it as they may be beneficial for muscle retention.
+Keep in mind, though, that in order to refuel your energy stores, you'll always want to include carbs in your post-workout meal.

 Last, here are some supplements to include along with special nutrition topics: